 Summative external assessment is developed and marked by the QCAA.
-In English it contributes 25% to a student's overall subject result.
+In English as an Additional Language it contributes 25% to a student's overall subject result.

-The external assessment in English is common to all schools and administered under the same conditions, at the same time, on the same day.
+The external assessment in English as an Additional Language is common to all schools and administered under the same conditions, at the same time, on the same day.

 The examination assesses the application of a range of cognitions to a provided question or task.
-It is an analytical response to a literary text from the prescribed text list studied in-depth in Unit 4.
+It is an analytical response to a literary text studied in-depth in Unit 4.